INDAPlus20/isaklar-maltebl-game/README.md

 To run, you can either use `cargo run` or compile and use the .exe file in ./target/release/.

-The default mode is player vs player, but if you want to play against an ai you can provide the ai-script by running the application with the file-path as an argument.
+The default mode is player vs player, but if you want to play against an ai (or ai vs ai) you can provide one or two ai-scripts by running the application with their file-paths as an arguments, (note: player 2 will have the first script and player1 the last).
 The ai-script has to be a shared library with the line ending `.so` for Unix systems or `.dll` for Windows.
 We have povided an example written in rust in ./ai-example/.

 Your script can be written in any language you choose as long as it can be compiled into a shared library.
 In rust this is simply done with `rustc --crate-type cdylib <FILENAME>.rs` (remember to do this before testing the example ai script).
 For exact specifications look below.